darcato/infn_jobs_bot/README.md

 # INFN Jobs Telegram Bot

-A telegram bot to parse job offers from INFN website (https://jobs.dsi.infn.it/) and send them as telegram messages to selected users.
+A telegram bot to download job offers from INFN website (https://jobs.dsi.infn.it/data.php) and send them as telegram messages to selected users.

 ## How to use